 Those who are dependent on drugs and alcohol are different from those suffering from addiction.
 Dependant individuals still have the ability to change their behavior.
 However, if it is serious, substance use must be treated at a substance treatment facility.

 People with eating disorders tend to be stressed and depressed, leading them to turn to drugs and alcohol for relief.
-Eating disorders and substance use disorder occurring together is not unusual.
+Eating disorders and substance use disorders occurring together are not unusual.
 About 50 percent of people with eating disorders have also misused drugs and alcohol.
 Vice versa, about 35 percent of people who misuse substances also have an eating disorder.

 Substances most commonly used by people with eating disorders are amphetamines, alcohol, cocaine, heroin, laxatives, emetics, and diuretics.
 The last three caused bodily fluids or food to escape our bodies quickly, making them attractive to those with eating disorders.

-Having both eating disorders and substance use disorder puts people at risk of developing many health complications.
+Having both eating disorders and substance abuse puts people at risk of developing many health complications.
 Early intervention is crucial to prevent both substance use disorder and an eating disorder from getting worse.
 They must also be treated simultaneously.

-Eating disorders and substance use disorder have a few risk factors in common:
+Eating disorders and substance use disorders have a few risk factors in common:

 Seeking Help for Co-Occurring Disorders at Discovery Institute